You can advertise your opportunity for free on our student jobs portal, myAdvantage.

 - Explain how to apply, with clear instructions e.g. "A single page cover letter, plus CV" or "Via our application portal".
 If your role is for 12 months, you may wish to include University information about temporary withdrawal, in order to prompt applications from a wider applicant pool

-You will need these details to advertise to our students, but the following details will attract the best possible applicants and enable unsuitable candidates to self-select themselves out of the process:
+You will need these details to advertise to our students, but the following details will attract the best possible applicants and enable unsuitable candidates to self-select themselves out of the process.
+Remember to balance enough details to understand the role and your company.

 - Benefits of undertaking this role, at this organisation – imagine that you are student and ask yourself, “What’s in it for me?”